 Command and control is the lawful exercise of authority derived from rank or assignment to direct the efforts of assigned and attached forces and utilize resources to accomplish tasks.
 Command and control includes the responsibility for planning the employment of, organizing, directing, coordinating, controlling, and leading forces for the accomplishment of assigned missions.
 It also includes the responsibility for subordinates' health, welfare, morale, and discipline.
-The procedural engine that powers every organization is the overall operations process: plan, prepare, execute, monitor, and assess.
-Commanders drive the operations process through their personal command activities of understanding, visualizing, describing, directing, leading, and assessing.
-To this end, the future Army CPC enables a set of general, often overlapping, functions, activities and supporting tasks common to any operation across the competition continuum.
+The procedural engine that powers every organization is the overall operations process: plan, prepare, execute, monitor, and assess.249 Commanders drive the operations process through their personal command activities of understanding, visualizing, describing, directing, leading, and assessing.
+To this end, the future Army CPC enables a set of general, often overlapping, functions, activities and supporting tasks common to any operation across the competition continuum.250 a.
+Creating comprehensive shared understanding with higher, lower, adjacent, supporting, and supported units, and other unified action partners.